Employee Rejects Government Benefits: Can We Legally Deposit Cash Instead?

 avtar-krishna

-The only way these schemes can be avoided is if the company has a better benefits scheme on its own.
-I dont know if any recent amendments have taken off this provision also, anyway there is no value for an employee request which is against the law of the land.
+The only way these schemes can be avoided is if the company has a better benefits scheme of its own.
+I don't know if any recent amendments have removed this provision.
+Anyway, there is no value for an employee request that is against the law of the land.

 anilkatteri

 Absolutely not.
-Statutory laws to be maintained as per local laws we cannot denied them
+Statutory laws must be maintained as per local regulations; we cannot deny them.

 Nagarkar Vinayak L